JonQuxBurton/MobileMicroservicesSample/README.md

 * Robust - they simulate a number of users simultaneously using the system and verify that it does not crash.
 * Modifiable - after the system is modified, the tests can be re-run to check for and prevent regressions.
 * Understandable - the system can be refactored and simplified, then the tests can be re-run to check for, and prevent regressions.
+* Performance - check and benchamrk the performace of the system with a number of simultaneous users.

 ## Executing the Tests